bjackman/bjackman.github.io/content/posts/curl-bash.md

 might be possible to turn that dial up to 11 (probably when you compile the kernel) and get a system where:

-- exploiting kernel bugs is really hard, even from outside a sandbox, _and_
+- exploiting kernel bugs is really hard, even without a sandbox, _and_

 - the system is still usable (cost-effective on the server, responsive enough for the desktop).